org-arl/unet-blog/_posts/2018-09-14-Developing-location-agent-for-UnetStack.md

 > NOTE: Since parsing other NMEA strings are similar to that of `$GPGGA`, the implementation is skipped.

 ### Updating `location` parameter of `node` agent
-Now that we have the GPS coordinates, we need to set the `location` parameter of the `node` agent.
+Now that we have the GPS coordinates, we need to set/update the `location` parameter of the `node` agent.
 Since `node` agent stores `location` in local coordinates, we need to convert the GPS coordinates to local coordinates.
 This can be done using the `GpsLocalFrame` helper class in UnetStack.
 The simplified code is as follows:

 ```java
   private void updateLocation () {